Dimension formulas for Siegel modular forms of level $4$: Modular forms of Klingen level and small weight

 \subsection{Introduction and notation}

 This appendix proves $\dim M_4(\KLfour)=4$ and~$\dim M_2(\KLfour)=0$.
 The proof proceeds by getting upper and lower bounds that agree.
 The proofs of the upper bounds rely on the known dimensions $\dim M_8(\KLfour)=12$ and~$\dim M_8(\middlefour)=8$.
-Proving the nontrivial lower bound relies on Gritsenko lifting linearly independent Jacobi Eisenstein series.
+Proving the nontrivial lower bound relies on constructing Gritsenko lifts of linearly independent Jacobi-Eisenstein series.